 Cover image sourced from WOWmalaysia

-“Inang gong kaki kanan”, “zapin dia salah ni”, “ni zapin kreasi bukan tradisional”, “Why kaki dia sauk kiri”, “kenapa pakai confetti dalam tarian tradisional”, so on so forth.
+“Inang gong kaki kanan”, “zapin dia salah ni”, “ni zapin kreasi bukan tradisional”, “Why kaki dia sauk kiri”, “kenapa pakai confetti dalam tarian tradisional”, so on so forth. (“Inang gong should begin with the right foot”, “this is creative zapin not the traditional kind” ect)

 This scoring style is implemented in games like gymnastics and diving.
 In diving for example, each panel of judges will give a score between 0 (fail) to 10 (excellent) based on the executions made.
 The sum of these scores (after discarding the highest or lowest score, or the highest 2 and lowest 2 scores) will then be multiplied by the dive’s difficulty rating.
 This rating is set beforehand by either the same or different panel of judges based on the routine outline submitted by the participating team.
 If you plan to give a very complicated and daring routine you will require a higher multiplier.
 However, the catch is higher difficulty is exactly what it means; it will be more difficult for the contestants.
 If a dancer is unable to execute it perfectly, the dancer will have a higher risk in getting a lower execution score.